UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 UMSU merch is sold at the Information Centre, Level 1, Building 168.

-Can you assist with delivering packages to offices in the building?
+Can the Info Centre assist with delivering packages to offices?

 UMSU does not provide mail services for students or non-UMSU staff.